alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii-and-the-rule-of-five/constructor-basics/README.md

 need to frequently make copies of an object just like we make copies of an integer (e.g., `int a = b;`).
 There are a few cases where copy constructors will be called, including:
   * initialization: `T a = b;` or `T a(b);`, where b is of type T;
   * function argument passing: `f(a);`, where a is of type T and f is `void f(T t)`;
   * function return: `return a;` inside a function such as `T f()`, where a is of type T, which has no move constructor.

-* If a class is not "too complicated" (what does "too complicated" means is a difficult topic, let's skip it here), C++ compilers will implicitly create a copy constructor for us if we don't define it explicitly.
+* If a class is not "too complicated" (what "too complicated" means is a more complex topic, let's skip it here), C++ compilers will implicitly create a copy constructor for us if we don't define it explicitly.
   * But we can always create a copy constructor ourselves, usually its signature is just `MyClass::MyClass(const MyClass& myObject);`
   * The implicit copy constructor could also be a trap.
 Say we have a raw pointer as a non-static member of a class, the implicit copy constructor could be added.
 But when we make a copy of the class, what will happen?
   A copy of the pointer, not the memory on the heap pointed by the pointer, i.e., a shallow copy, will be returned.
 If the original object owns the heap memory, if the original object goes out of scope, the copy object may refer to a memory address that is invalid.

 ## Move constructor and rvalue

+### What is "rvalue" anyway?

 * Before delving into the concept of move constructor, we may want to take a look at the dilemma move constructors try to solve.